 12. Choppy Medium Shag

 A choppy shag is a hairstyle that suits women with thin and fine hair.
-The cut also includes sharp layering which gives the face elongating effect.
-The choppy shag starts with short layers on the top.
+This cut is a modernized mix between a shag and a mullet.

-The length of the hair reaches the shoulders and the layering is present all around.
+The length of the hair reaches below the shoulders and helps to elongate the face.
 The bangs are very short and uneven.
-This is a very 70s style.
+This is a very 70s style that has been modernized.

 13. Messy Short Shag Cut

 A short and messy shag is another retro look that women with long faces choose to wear.
-This kind of shag tones down the long effect of the face.
+This kind of shag tones down the long effect of the face because the layers add width and the bangs cover the forehead.

-The hair on the top is dense, messy and cut in different layering.
+The hair on the top is dense, messy and layered.
 Its direction is towards the front and falls over the forehead creating a look of bangs.

 The length reaches the neck.
 The messy style with some soft waves is what defines this kind of shaggy 70s hairstyles.